isomerpages/imda-tradetrust/_about-tradetrust/What is TradeTrust/Overview.md

 <p>No data is stored on the blockchain to preserve confidentiality</p>
 </li>
 <li>
-<p>Documents digitised are supported by statutory law and cryptographically
+<p>Electronic documents are supported by statutory law and cryptographically
 trustworthy and can be verified independently, providing you a peace of mind.</p>
 </li>